-The Virginia Retirement System (VRS) State Employee Retirement Plan and the Virginia Law Officers' System (VaLORS) Retirement Plan are single employer pension plans that are treated like cost-sharing plans for financial reporting purposes.
+The Virginia Retirement System (VRS) State Employee Retirement Plan and the Virginia Law Officers' System (VaLORS) Retirement Plan are single employer pension plans that are treated like costsharing plans for financial reporting purposes.
 For purposes of measuring the net pension liability, deferred outflows of resources, and deferred inflows of resources related to pensions and pension expense, information about the fiduciary net position of the VRS State Employee Retirement Plan and the VaLORS Retirement Plan, and the additions to/deductions from the VRS State Employee Retirement Plan's and the VaLORS Retirement Plan's net fiduciary position, have been determined on the same basis as they were reported by VRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments held by VRS are reported at fair value.

 Grants and Contracts.
-The U.S. Department of Health and Human Services continued as the University's major source of grant and contract awards, accounting for 51.97% of the total awards in FY2016.
+The U.S. Department of Health and Human Services continued as the University's major source of grant and contract awards, accounting for 48.3% of the total awards in FY2017.
 With the majority of the University's research funding coming from federal grants, as well as its impact on federally funded student grants and loans, the federal budget remains a key consideration of the University's financial outlook.
-There is uncertainty related to sequestration and the future of federal funding.
 The University recognizes this as an area of risk, and has prepared for potential reductions in federal spending by identifying alternative sources of funding.
 Based on the current federal budget outlook, we do not anticipate significant increases or decreases in future federal grant funding available.
-Continuing to increase the University share of federal research dollars will require increasing the number of successful proposals, a focus on the strategic recruitment of highly productive faculty aligned with research priorities, and investment through the Cornerstone Plan.
+Continuing to increase the University share of federal research dollars will require increasing the number of successful proposals, a focus on the strategic recruitment of highly productive faculty aligned with research priorities, and investment through institutional strategic planning.

-Grants and Contracts For the Year Ended June 30, (in thousands of dollars)
+Grants and Contracts For the Year Ended June 30,

-2012 2013 2014 2015 2016 Federal grants and contracts 249,428 217,642 225,716 249,186 260,496 Other 73,091 65,984 67,000 61,747 77,366 Total grants and contracts 322,519 283,626 292.716 310.933 337.862
+2013 2014 2015 2016 2017 Federal grants and contracts 217,642 225,716 249,186 260,496 282,015 Other 65,984 67,000 61,747 77,366 90,398 Total grants and contracts 283,626 292,716 310,933 337,862 372,413

 Gifts and Fund Development.
 The University continues to benefit from the generosity of alumni, parents, friends, foundations, and corporations.
-According to the Office of University Advancement, FY2016 was the best fundraising year the University has had since 2008, receiving \$260.2 million in philanthropic gifts and grants directly and to related foundations.
-Of this total, \$119.6 million was donated by alumni, parents, and other individuals with the remainder given by corporations, foundations, and other organizations.
+According to the Office of University Advancement, FY2017 was the best fundraising year the University has had since FY2008, receiving \$283.4 million in philanthropic gifts and grants directly and to related foundations.
+Of this total, \$156.5 million was donated by alumni, parents, and other individuals with the remainder given by corporations, foundations, and other organizations.
 The University's new philanthropic campaign began its silent phase on July 1, 2017, and is expected to surpass the University's previous campaign of \$3.0 billion.